 - A way of reaching people and inviting them to sign up as members.
 You could start with setting up a table or booth at a popular store.
 Or you could put together a list of animal lovers in your community and send out a mailing.

 - A way to keep in touch with your members and let them know what’s going on at your sanctuary.
 Print newsletters are the traditional way of doing this, but e-newsletters are increasingly popular.
+It’s a good idea to send out your newsletter in both print and electronic format.

 - A simple computer database that keeps track of what you’ve sent out, who’s responding, and what the donations are.